Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

-We define $u_i(L)$ for $i=1,...,2^{n-1}$ as the maximum $k\in\R$ such that $\mathcal F^{(A_1)_k}\cH^\infty_d(L)$ contains the homology class $h_i$.
+We define $u_i(L)$ for $i=1,...,2^{n-1}$ as the maximum $k\in\mathbb R$ such that $\mathcal F^{(A_1)_k}\cH^\infty_d(L)$ contains the homology class $h_i$.
 Note that the unordered set $\{u_1(L),...,u_{2^{n-1}}(L)\}$ does not depend on the choice of the $h_i$'s, but only on the $\mathcal F$-filtered isomorphism type of $\cH^\infty(L)$.
 Moreover, we have that $u_1(L)=\Upsilon_L(1)$ and $u_{2^{n-1}}(L)=\Upsilon^*_L(1)$.

-Now let $\upsilon(L)=\{\upsilon_1(L),...,\upsilon_{2^{n-1}}(L)\}$ be the set of $\delta$-gradings of a homogeneous $\F$-basis $\mathcal B$ of Such set exists for Proposition \ref{prop:prime} and it does not depend on the choice of the basis $\mathcal B$, but only on the $j$-filtered isomorphism type of $HFL'(L)$.
-We have the following lemma. \begin{lemma} A homogeneous $\F$-basis $\mathcal B$ as before is obtained by taking the homology classes of elements $\{U^{k_1}q_1,...,U^{k_{2^{n-1}}}q_{2^{n-1}}\}$, where $q_i=i_{d_i}^0(p_i)$ and $p_i$ represents the homology class $h_i$, as we defined before, in Maslov grading $d_i$ for every $i=1,...,2^{n-1}$. \end{lemma} \begin{proof} Since $i^0$ is an isomorphism for Theorem \ref{teo:prime}, we have that there is an injective map $\cH^\infty(L)\rightarrow HFL'(L)$ identifying the Maslov grading with the $\delta$-grading.
-This means that if $p$ is a representative for $h$, with Maslov grading $d$, then $i^0_d(p)$ represents a non-zero homology class in $HFL'(L)$; moreover, representatives of distinct homology classes are sent into representatives of distinct homology classes, see Lemma \ref{lemma:prime} Points 1) and 2).
+Now let $\upsilon(L)=\{\upsilon_1(L),...,\upsilon_{2^{n-1}}(L)\}$ be the set of $\delta$-gradings of a homogeneous $\F$-basis of Such set exists because of Proposition \ref{prop:prime} and it does not depend on the choice of the basis, but only on the $j$-filtered isomorphism type of $HFL'(L)$.
+We have the following lemma. \begin{lemma} A homogeneous $\F$-basis as before is obtained by taking the homology classes of elements $\{U^{k_1}q_1,...,U^{k_{2^{n-1}}}q_{2^{n-1}}\}$, where $q_i=i_{d_i}^0(p_i)$ and $p_i$ represents the homology class $h_i$ in Maslov grading $d_i$ for every $i=1,...,2^{n-1}$. \end{lemma} \begin{proof} Since $i$ is an isomorphism for Theorem \ref{teo:prime}, we have that there is an injective map $\cH^\infty(L)\rightarrow HFL'(L)$ identifying the Maslov grading with the $\delta$-grading.
+This means that if $p$ is a representative for $h$, with Maslov grading $d$, then $i^0_d(p)$ represents a non-zero homology class in $HFL'(L)$; moreover, representatives of distinct homology classes are sent into representatives of distinct homology classes, because of Theorem \ref{teo:prime}.

-The element $q=i^0_d(p)$ is in $\delta$-grading $d$, but the minimal $j$-level of $[q]$ is not necessarily zero; although, since the $\delta$-grading is an absolute $\Z$-grading and the $U$-action drops it by one, we have that there is an integer $k$ such that $U^k[q]$ has indeed minimal $j$-level equal to $0$.
+The element $q=i^0_d(p)$ is in $\delta$-grading $d$, but the minimal $j$-level of $[q]$ is not necessarily zero; although, since the $\delta$-grading is an absolute $\mathbb Z$-grading and the $U$-action drops it by one, we have that there is an integer $k$ such that $U^k[q]$ has indeed minimal $j$-level equal to $0$.